ziligy/SnapLocation/README.md

 # ![icon](https://raw.githubusercontent.com/ziligy/SnapLocation/master/snapLocation-github.png "icon") Snap!Location

-Snap!Location is a micro-app written in Swift that snaps your current location and writes it to pasteboard, it also optionally saves a map image in photos.
+Snap!Location is a micro-app written in Swift that snaps location info and optionally writes it to pasteboard, saves a photo image, and/or stores a history.

 #### Saved Photo Example: